Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_1HCL.md

 ## Motor Brake Control

 Some motors have a motor brake fitted for an holding brake solenoid.
-As long as the solenoid max current draw is <2.5A it can be directly controlled by out 0 or out 1.
-If the Brake needs a different voltage from the VIN voltage used for the motor then that can supplied on the VBRAKE connector.

-This example sets out0 to control the brake using the [M569.7](https://docs.duet3d.com/User_manual/Reference/Gcodes#m5697-configure-motor-brake-port) command

-`M569.7 P50.0 C"out0"`

-***NOTE proceed with caution, always test these examples with low motor current and slow speeds first***

-When the motor driver is enabled, the specified output port will be turned on at the same time to release the brake.
-When the motor driver is disabled, the output port will be turned off.
-Idle current mode does not count as disabled.

-After M569.7 is executed, the port will be initially off.
-Therefore, M569.7 should be executed before the motor is first enabled.
+See the section above on "Motor Brake Voltage" for a description of how to set the correct jumper and M567.9 command depending on the board version.

 # Revisions